psteinb/cpp_performance_vs_design/day_2/README.md

 ## Goal

 The following subdirectories contain the code for the live coding I did for the second half of the tutorial.
 The main motivation of this is to introduce participants to template programming in C++ and show some programming techniques that I have found to be helpful in terms of speed and insightful in terms the inner workings of C++.
-Only the introduction to template programming I thought to be mandatory, the remaining topics *Design-by-policy*, *CRTP*, *Expression Templates* and *Template Meta-Programming* will be touched upon the time left and the expertise/motivation of the participants.
+Only the introduction to template programming I thought to be mandatory, the remaining topics *Design-by-policy* (and *CRTP*), *Expression Templates* and *Template Meta-Programming* will be touched upon the time left and the expertise/motivation of the participants.

 ## Disclaimer